MEd, Counseling

 • Academic Performance: A minimum cumulative undergraduate GPA of 3.0 is required for admission consideration.

-• Transcripts: Applicants must submit official transcripts from all post-secondary institutions they have attended.
-These transcripts should be sent directly from the institutions to the UHM admissions office.
+• Transcripts: Unofficial transcripts can be sent for application review.
+If applicants are accepted, official transcripts from all post-secondary institutions they have attended (except for UH system transcripts) must be submitted to the Graduate Division.
+These transcripts should be sent directly from the institutions to the Graduate Division at gradss@hawaii.edu

 • Personal Statement: A well-written personal statement is required as part of the application.
 This statement should detail the applicant’s interest in school counseling, describe any relevant experiences, and outline their professional goals in the field.